“Every artefact has a story, but behind each one, there is the story of discovery”.

 Which too, must be preserved.

-For this reason, ArchaeoFox.com was made.
-With it, Stephen will experience the earth through the past, and share it with the world.
+It is through this love of travel and the preservation of stories that ArchaeoFox.com was born.
+With it, Stephen will explore the world through the past, and share it with all who wish to follow.

-Thank you for reading and being a part of this growing project.
+Thank you for stopping by and for being a part of this growing journey!

 (Sep 2015 – Present) PhD in Experimental Archaeology – Researcher (Current Position) under the supervision of Dr. Alan Peatfield & Prof. Aidan O’Sullivan – University College Dublin, Belfield, Dublin 4, Ireland.

-(Feb – Aug 2016) Research Consultant, National Geographic Studios (Concept Development/Experimental Archaeology and Primitive Technologies).
+(Feb – Aug 2016) Research Consultant, National Geographic Studios (Concept Development/Experimental Archaeology and Primitive Technology Consultant).

-(Feb 2016) Assistant Archery Technician CW’s ARROW, Vancouver Film Studios
+(Feb 2016) Archery Technician’s Assistant CW’s ARROW, Vancouver Film Studios

 (April – May 2013) Awarded the IIHSA Travel Bursary from the Irish Institute of Hellenic Studies in Athens for one month of research in the British School at Athens and the National Archaeology Museum of Athens